EarthstormSoftware/EliteFIPServer/README.md

 ---

 # Current Features
-EliteFIPServer should work with any Deck (a sample deck will be available shortly), and will toggle button state to on/off or set text based on the Matric button name assigned.
+EliteFIPServer should work with any Deck (a sample deck is available [here](https://community.matricapp.com/deck/344/elite-dangerous-fip)), and will toggle button state to on/off or set text based on the Matric button name assigned.
 Therefore to use this with your own deck, simply set the button name for your button to match the one listed and it will be toggled based on Elite state.